 • Viñoteca do Mercado, a shop where you can taste and buy Galician wines, open from Monday to Friday from 10 am to 2.30 pm and Saturday until 3.30 pm.

 Every day, Abastos 2.0, the Galician tavern located in the outer part of the market, selects the best fresh delicacies available in the Food Market to offer than as “cociña miúda” (small-size cuisine or tapas) or as part of its menu (prior booking), which starts at 30 euros.

-Furthermore, thanks to the activity of the food market itself, other restaurants have opened nearby in Rúa das Ameas and Praza de Santo Agostiño, making the area a meeting place for residents and tourists alike: La Radio de Pepe Solla, A Lonxa do Mercado, Lume, O Ghalpón de Abastos, Café de Altamira, Casa Pepe, La Sucursal de Moha, etc.
+Furthermore, thanks to the activity of the food market itself, other restaurants have opened nearby in Rúa das Ameas and Praza de Santo Agostiño, making the area a meeting place for residents and tourists alike: La Radio de Pepe Solla, A Lonxa do Mercado, Lume, O Ghalpón de Abastos, El Hispano, Café de Altamira, Casa Pepe, La Sucursal de Moha, etc.